 ConvLSTM is prone to error accumulation due to iterative training and requires massive computing resources (Yu et al., 2018).
-Therefore, we use a convolutional neural network (CNN) as a substitute to treat REE as an image-to-image problem.
-U-Net along with our MSDM can generally simulate the motion of the radar echo while maintaining its outline, but the MSDM with satellite data can avoid radar echo decay through iterations.
-The MSDM has comparable performance with baseline models

-- 295 satellite data can avoid radar echo decay through iterations.
-The MSDM has comparable performance with baseline models and outperforms other models in the short-term period (Table 1 and Table 2).
+Therefore, we use a convolutional neural network (CNN) as a substitute to treat REE as an image-toimage problem.
+U-Net, along with our MSDM, can generally simulate the motion of the radar echo while maintaining its outline, but the MSDM with satellite data can avoid radar echo decay through iterations.
+The MSDM has comparable performance with baseline models and outperforms other models in the short-term period (Tables 1 and 2).
 We believe it retains the merits of the optical flow method, which can maintain the shape of the radar echo, and it has the ability to predict the strong-echo area from U-Net.
-The MSDM performs poorly when the lead time is longer than 90 minutes because the cumulative error from the two kinds of data was larger than either of both.
-In addition, satellite data may provide more details that the radar echo may not contain, for - 300 example, data over the sea; instead, these details may be treated as noise or false alarms, so the accuracy will decrease.
-Table 1 and Table 2 show the weighted average CSI and HSS on the test set with different thresholds (0.1, 1, 5, 10, 25, 40, unit: dBZ).
+The MSDM performs poorly when the lead time is longer than 90 min because the cumulative error from the two kinds of data was larger than either of them individually.
+In addition, satellite data may provide more details that the radar echo may not contain, for example, data over the sea; instead, these details may be treated as noise or false alarms, and thus the accuracy will decrease.

+Tables 1 and 2 show the weighted average CSI and HSS on the test set with different thresholds (0.1, 1, 5, 10, 25, 40; unit: dBZ).
 The two metrics are used to evaluate the performance of each model (the higher the better).
-From Table 1, we notice that optical flow method achieves the best score when the lead time is 30 minutes, which shows its great advantage in short-term forecasting.
+From Table 1, we notice that optical flow method achieves the best score when the lead time is 30 min, which shows its great advantage in short-term forecasting.
 However, its long-term predictions are not accurate due to a lack of simulation of the radar echo evolution.
-ConvLSTM performs poorly because it
+ConvLSTM performs poorly because it only increases the strong echo and neglects the prediction of low-value areas.
+Hence, even though it obtains high scores on large reflectivity areas, its weighted CSI and HSS are still lower than those of the other models.
+U-Net also performs poorly due to its inability to handle temporal correlations and the absence of key spatial information.
+The MSDMs with different loss functions (MSE and SSIM) perform well